python-openxml/python-docx/docs/dev/analysis/features/cell-merge.rst

 uppermost cell of the column is set to the value "restart" of type ``w:ST_Merge``.
 The following, lower cells included in the vertical merge must have the ``w:vMerge`` element present in their cell property (``w:TcPr``) element.
-Its value should be set to "continue", although Word uses empty valued ``w:vMerge`` elements.
+Its value should be set to "continue", although it is not necessary to explicitely define it, as it is the default value.
 A vertical merge ends as soon as a cell ``w:TcPr`` element lacks the ``w:vMerge`` element.
 Similarly to the ``w:gridSpan`` element, the ``w:vMerge`` elements are only required when the table's layout is not uniform across its different columns.
 In the case it is, only the topmost cell is kept; the other lower cells in the merged area are deleted along with their ``w:vMerge`` elements and the ``w:trHeight`` table row property is used to specify the combined heigth of the merged cells.

 Word specific behavior
 ~~~~~~~~~~~~~~~~~~~~~~

-Word cannot access the columns of a table if two or more cells from that table
+Word cannot access the columns of a table if two or more cells from that
-have been horizontally merged.
-Similarly, Word cannot access the rows of a table
+table have been horizontally merged.
+Similarly, Word cannot access the rows
-if two or more cells from that table have been vertically merged.
+of a table if two or more cells from that table have been vertically merged.

 Word resizes a table when a cell is refered by an out-of-bounds row index.
 If the column identifier is out of bounds, an exception is raised.